dc1218/note/README.md

-# blog
+# note
-Using issues to record blog
+Using issues to record note